Curriculum Vitae

 • Awards at Advanced Micro Devices, Inc.

-• AMD Q3 2022 Next 5% Award for work on work breaking the exaflop barrier
+• AMD Q3 2022 Next 5% Award for work on breaking the exaflop barrier

 • AMD Q1 2020 Next 5% Award for work on AMD's Frontier supercomputer design win